-One World International School's (OWIS) new school in Jurong is one of Singapore's most affordable schools, where students in EC1 to Grade 11 receive an IB and British-based education on a modern campus with large classrooms.
+One World International School's (OWIS) in Jurong is one of Singapore's most affordable schools, where students in EC1 to Grade 11 receive an IB and British-based education on a modern campus with large classrooms.

-Open since January 2018, the Nanyang campus of One World International School (OWIS) is one of the cheapest international schools in Singapore.
+The Nanyang campus of One World International School (OWIS) is one of the cheapest international schools in Singapore.
 This primary and secondary school may be located in what many residents regard as ‘out of town’, but its low fees and IB curriculum do add a certain appeal.

 View our school tour here.